Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 However, in this case, special syntax is required--the JavaScript snippet must be enclosed inside curly braces and preceded by the label ``javascript``, as in ``javascript {*yourCodeHere*}``.
-Below is an example in which the ``type`` command's second parameter--``value``--is generated via JavaScript code using this special syntax:
+Below is an example in which the ``type`` command's second parameter ``value`` is generated via JavaScript code using this special syntax:

 ===============    ============================================   ===========
 store              league of nations                              searchString